-Aloe vera consists of 99 percent water so it’s pretty hydrating.
+Aloe vera consists of 99 percent water so it’s pretty hydrating especially in the summer time.
 According to Eboli, this quality may actually help individuals with skin ailments.
 “Because it has a very high water content, it also helps for somebody with acne or rosacea.
 It can help to clear skin.”

 Are there negative effects of aloe vera juice?

 Experts caution consumers to pay close attention to the type of aloe vera juice they buy.
 “The biggest key is, I think, from a safety standpoint.
 There is a version of [aloe vera juice] that is colored.
 It’s almost a raw plant of sorts,” Dr. McCaffrey says.
 “You want to try to not use that one as much if you can help it because some of the chemicals in it do have side effects in the body.”
 According to him, the decolorized version of aloe vera juice ensures that a gastrointestinal distress-causing chemical—anthraquinone—is removed, making it a safer option to consume.

 Brown also warns against using the juice for its laxative effects in high doses, as it could result in an imbalance of electrolytes.
 Additionally, all three experts agree that the use of aloe vera juice for pregnant women can be dangerous due to the potential laxative effects.

 Is there one form of aloe vera that’s better than the other?